 In such cases, your best bet is to just turn the controller off completely.
 Once you do, press the appropriate button to turn it back on and see if it reconnects with the console.

-If this doesn’t work, you can put the controller in pairing mode again and do the same on the console.
+You can put the controller in pairing mode again if this doesn’t work and do the same on the console.
 This could let both devices “find” each other again and sync up normally.
-There is a very small hole on the back of your PS4 controller.
+There is a very small hole in the back of your PS4 controller.
 Pressing this can reset the device and allow you to pair it up again.

-A third pairing option to try if none of the above solutions work out is to pair the controller in Bluetooth mode.
-You may need to enable some settings on your console itself for pairing Bluetooth devices to the same network as the one your PS4 is on currently.
+If none of the above solutions work out, a third option is to pair the controller in Bluetooth mode.
+You may need to enable some settings on your console for pairing Bluetooth devices to the same network as the one your PS4 is on.
 You can then scan for devices that have Bluetooth and try to connect the controller that way to see if it solves the pairing issue.

 The console may be experiencing software issues that affect the controller.